 All full-time students are automatically enrolled in the Plan B - Student Accident and Sickness Insurance Plan unless the required online insurance waiver request is completed by the deadline.
 The premium is charged only once per year and is not related to the mandatory Health Center Fee charged to all full-time students every semester.
 The premium is charged during the first semester of full-time enrollment for the academic year.

-Denison students can now grant access of selected information and records to parents or other guests using the Denison Access System.
+Denison students can now grant access of selected information and records to parents or other guests using the Denison Parent Proxy system.

 Walkthrough of the process of registering your vehicle and obtaining a parking permit.